 If you’re concerned with existing data that might result in duplicate records, or error out due to duplicate id’s, use REPLACE.
-MySql will check if the record exists, replace the values given and insert it if the record does not exist.
+MySQL will check if the record exists, replace the values given and insert it if the record does not exist.

 References: INSERT IGNORE and REPLACE INTO